Architectural Design of a

 make the church design process a lot more effective.

-There are three things that your
+3 things that your

 church should do before it engages a church architect.